 - Avoid mosquitoes whenever possible.
-Stay indoors or take personal protective measures, especially between dusk and dawn which are peak mosquito biting times. - Use mosquito repellent with DEET. - Wear long-sleeved, long-legged clothing with socks and shoes when practical. - Individuals should wear gloves when handling any dead bird or mammal because of the possibility of other diseases.
+Stay indoors or take personal protective measures, especially between dusk and dawn which are peak mosquito biting times. - Use mosquito repellent with DEET according to the label. - Wear long-sleeved, long-legged clothing with socks and shoes when practical. - Individuals should wear gloves when handling any dead bird or mammal because of the possibility of other diseases.